-We generally split our strawberry production with U-pick on the road frontage where we had pumpkins in the past as well as in our back field where apples once were.
+We generally split our strawberry production with U-Pick on the road frontage where we had pumpkins in the past as well as in our back field where apples once were.
 When the strawberries are finished we will again plant pumpkins in this field.
-We harvest strawberries for retail off of 3 acres we plant at our leased farm.
-We cannot allow U-pickers here for insurance reasons and at the request of the property owners.

 P.S.
 Tell all of your friends so they too can enjoy the big, sweet, juicy, red strawberries at Lockbriar Farms.

-We have 7 different varieties of blueberries (give or take), covering the growing season from late June thru September.
+We have 9 different varieties of blueberries (give or take), covering the growing season from late June thru August.
 Everybody loves blueberries, and it is no wonder, with their GREAT taste and health benefits with high vitamins and antioxidants.
 The Chandler variety are the ones we know you all wait for!
 They’re giant, easy to pick and generally ripen around the middle of the season!

 BLACKBERRIES & RASPBERRIES

 We have multiple varieties in our blackberry and raspberry “patches”.
-We have a section of Kiowa which is one of most popular varieties because of their size and will continue to introduce new berries as they are tested.
+We have a section of Kiowa Blackberries which are one of most popular varieties because of their size and will continue to introduce new berries as they are tested.

-There will be plenty of fruit for all of our U-pickers this season.
+There will be plenty of fruit for all of our U-Pickers this season.
 Each variety has it’s own taste so be sure to try them all.
 Kiowa, Chicasaw, Arapaho are just a few of our Indian varieties.
-We mark the rows with the name of each variety so you’ll know exactly what you’re picking and eating!

 GOOSEBERRIES, CURRANTS, AND ELDERBERRIES

 We grow these berries as minor crops in order to provide a little diversity in taste, and also to give people a chance to try something different.
 These berries were growing here in great numbers during the early 1800’s.
 They are still grown widely in England and throughout Europe.
-The currants are used in juices and many people drink their juice instead of orange juice because of the high Vitamin C content.
+The currants are used in juices and many people drink their juice instead of orange juice because of the high vitamin C content.
 Currants also make great sauces for wild game dishes.
 Elderberries were replanted this past June, both purple and white varieties.

 PEACHES AND NECTARINES

 We also grow “Peento Peaches” which are sometimes called “Donut Peaches”.
-These flat, sweet, white peaches are a big hit for all our customers especially those at the Chestertown Farmer’s Market were seeing and eating this nice, flat, sweet, white peach for the first time this past summer.
+These flat, sweet, white peaches are a big hit for all our customers especially those at the Chestertown Farmer’s Market.
 We are presently growing test varieties from Rutgers University in New Jersey.
 One of the varieties is the same color, shape and size as “Saturn”, but is a yellow peach.
 The second being entirely yellow-colored, and yellow-fleshed; the third being lime green and white-fleshed.
 These peaches will offer a different visual and taste experience for customers.
 We will be offering taste tests on these varieties to get feedback from you.